-- As filling for an omelet.
+- Stuff it into an omelet.

-- 4 large cloves of garlic (not peeled)
+- 4 large cloves of garlic not peeled

 - 1 teaspoon extra-virgin olive oil

-- 1¼ cups (300 g) cottage cheese (I use 2%)
+- 1 1/4 cups cottage cheese

-- Place the unpeeled garlic cloves in the center of a square of foil; drizzle on the oil and add a sprinkle of salt and pepper.
+- Preheat oven to 375F.
+Place the unpeeled garlic cloves in the center of a square of foil.
+Drizzle on the oil and add a sprinkle of salt and pepper.
 Wrap up the garlic cloves in the foil, and then place the foil package onto a baking sheet or an oven-safe casserole dish.
 Roast until the garlic is completely soft and light caramel in color, about 35 to 40 minutes.
 Cool completely and then peel the garlic cloves.

-- Add the cottage cheese, ¼ teaspoon salt, ⅛ teaspoon pepper, and the roasted garlic to a food processor.
+- Add the cottage cheese, 1/4 teaspoon salt, 1/8 teaspoon pepper, and the roasted garlic to a food processor.
 Process until it reaches your desired consistency (I like it pureed, but with a little texture instead of completely smooth), scraping down the sides as necessary.
 Add the chives and pulse a couple times to combine.